Skuas of The Petrel Station

 Scientific name: Stercorarius maccormicki

 South Polar Skuas are a semi-regular specialty of The Petrel Station seabird tours and a real treat to encounter offshore from Tutukaka.
-They are very scarce off the New Zealand mainland, so it is exciting that they turn up on some our spring season tours, from late October into December.
+They are very scarce off the New Zealand mainland, so its exciting that they turn up on some of our spring season tours, from late October into December.
 This includes three sightings of the dark morph South Polar Skua, which is extremely rare in New Zealand waters.

 They breed in Antarctica and disperse widely at sea, with the birds we encounter likely heading back to their breeding grounds in spring.

-Brown SKUA
+Brown Skua

 When seen: May to August